Contact Us | Search

 Dr. Maina and Paul Wesonga (PhD student) assessing water levels in a fish pond (Photo courtesy Dr. Maina)

-In Kibwezi, the PI and her team did a study on the profitability of fish farming when compared to other enterprises in the region.
+In Kibwezi, the PI and her team conducted a study on the profitability of fish farming when compared to other enterprises in the region.
 The student who did that work presented his findings and recommendations to the Cabinet Secretary for Agriculture, Livestock and Fisheries and also to the Principal Secretary in charge of State Department of Fisheries and the Blue Economy.
 He has been nominated as a board member for the State Department of Fisheries and Blue Economy.
 In addition, he has received grant from another project to train farmers in 7 Counties in Kenya.